 Section 305 of the Energy Conservation and Production Act (ECPA) established energy conservation requirements for Federal buildings.
 (42 U.S.C.
 6834) Section 433(a) of the Energy Independence and Security Act of 2007 (Pub.
-L. 110-140) (EISA 2007) amended section 305 of ECPA and directed DOE to establish regulations that require fossil fuel-generated energy consumption reductions for new Federal buildings and Federal buildings undergoing major renovations, with respect to which the Administrator of General Services is required to transmit a prospectus to Congress under 40 U.S.C.
-3307, in the case of public buildings (as defined in 40 U.S.C.
-3301), or of at least $2,500,000 in costs adjusted annually for inflation for other buildings.
+L. 110-140) (EISA 2007) amended section 305 of ECPA and directed DOE to establish regulations that require fossil fuel-generated energy consumption reductions for certain new Federal buildings and Federal buildings undergoing major renovations.
+(42 U.S.C.
+6834(a)(3)(D)(i)) The fossil-fuel generated energy consumption reductions only apply to Federal buildings that: (1) are “public buildings” (as defined in 40 U.S.C.
+3301) with respect to which the Administrator of General Services is required to transmit a prospectus to Congress under 40 U.S.C.
+3307; or (2) those that cost at least $2,500,000 in costs adjusted annually for inflation.
 (42 U.S.C.
 6834(a)(3)(D)(i))

 For these buildings, Section 305 of ECPA, as amended by EISA 2007, mandates that the buildings be designed so that a building’s fossil fuel-generated energy consumption is reduced as compared with such energy consumption by a similar building in fiscal year 2003 (as measured by Commercial Buildings Energy Consumption Survey or Residential Energy Consumption Survey data from the DOE’s Energy Information Administration) by 55 percent beginning in fiscal year 2010, 65 percent beginning in fiscal year 2015, 80 percent beginning in fiscal year 2020, 90 percent beginning in fiscal year 2025, and 100 percent beginning in fiscal year 2030.
 (42 U.S.C.
 6834(a)(3)(D)(i)(I))